guidoschmidt/circadian.el/README.md

 ---

-### TODO
+### TODOs & Ideas
-- Better settings for daytimes (day/night), with minutes
+- Better settings for daytimes (day/night) - with minutes - maybe time strings?
 - Find another way to switch themes than using switch-buffer?
-Hook for clock?
+Check clock?
-- Possible to interpolate-colors?
+- Possible to interpolate colors of themes?
+- Query brightness sensors of laptops?